Philip P. Mason

 Philip Parker Mason (1927 – 2021) was an American archivist and author, as well as the founding director of the Walter P. Reuther Library of Labor and Urban Affairs on the campus of Wayne State University in Detroit.
 Mason was professor emeritus at Wayne State, where he taught American History and Archival Administration for many years.

 Mason received his B.A. from Boston University and a masters and Ph.D. from the University of Michigan.

 He wrote or co-authored eleven books, and almost 100 articles.
 He was awarded the 2009 Historical Society of Michigan Lifetime Achievement Award, and an Award of Merit from the AASLH Leadership in History Awards for his works on the history of Michigan.
-He was President of the Society of American Archivists from 1970-1971 and president of the board of the Historical Society of Michigan in 1967.
+He was President of the Society of American Archivists from 1970 to 1971 and president of the board of the Historical Society of Michigan in 1967.

 He appeared as himself in the 2002 TV documentary Rumrunners, Moonshiners, & Bootleggers.

 Mason died on May 6, 2021.